 Open the ffb_custom_settings.txt file, scroll close to the end and modify these lines:

 Project CARS 2 automatically sets the proper steering angle for each car, so it is best to leave the rotation set to the maximum in the Thrustmaster Control Panel and calibrate the wheel in-game.

 |Overall Strength of all forces||100%|

 Spring and Damper are not used by Project CARS 2, so their value actually doesn't matter.

 In Options > Controls > Force Feedback:

 FX controls the rumbling effect of kerbs and road surface details.
-You can raise this a little depending on your preference.
-I would go no higher than 5.

 I found that using this custom force feedback file brought a lot of clarity to what I was feeling through the wheel.
 I don't have to fight the wheel and it gives plenty of information about the road and what the car is doing.
 Driving feels natural and it is easy to push the car harder as I have more confidence in the information I'm getting through the wheel.